 The protruding bulb increases the boards planning surface at the tail area for down the line speed with wings that lock the tail in throughout the turn.
 Machine rounded for rider comfort.
 Bat Tails are looser which provides you less control, but makes it easier to do 360 spinners.

 THE FINAL STEP TO MAKE A PURCHASE

 OK, now you know all there is to know about bodyboards!
 Kind of.
 Ready to start choosing the perfect model for you?
 Don’t worry.
-If you’re still unclear about anything or need more information about bodyboard features then give us a call.
-We’re ready and waiting to find the perfect match for you.
+If you’re still unclear about anything or need more information about bodyboard features then give us a call or email us at email@example.com.
+We’re ready and waiting to help find the perfect match for you.